schell/renderling/manual/src/lighting/analytical.md

 ![image of a marble bust lit by a single spot light](/assets/lighting/spot.png)

 Good enough!
-Now on to image based lighting.
+Now on to image-based lighting, which uses environment maps to simulate complex lighting scenarios.
+This technique captures real-world lighting conditions and applies them to the scene, providing more realistic reflections and ambient lighting.